Skip to main content

 Christina Spearman, Ed.D.
 Assistant Vice President for Career Development

-Christina Spearman serves as the Assistant Vice President for Career Development, which includes oversight of the Rizzo Career Center and collaborative efforts to integrate career development across the institution.
+Christina Spearman serves as the Assistant Vice President for Career Development, which includes oversight of the award-winning Rizzo Career Center and collaborative efforts to integrate career development across the institution.
 She earned her Ed.D. in Educational Leadership from East Carolina University.
-She joined the Loyola community in 2007 and has held various administrative positions, including Associate Director of Student Life, Director of Sophomore Initiatives, and Director of Student Life.
-Most recently, she served as Assistant Vice President and Dean of Students, where she partnered with Advancement to establish the Student Success Fund, which provides emergency funding to students experiencing financial and material need.
+She joined the Loyola community in 2007 and has held various administrative positions, including Director of Sophomore Initiatives, Director of Student Life, and Dean of Students.
+Dr. Spearman is a Global Career Development Facilitator, a Certified Federal Job Search Trainer, and a Certified Federal Career Coach.
+As part of Loyola’s team, she completed the AAC&U Curriculum to Career Institute, and she currently leads the LCAS Career Faculty Fellows program.
+She is also the project lead for an AAC&U grant focused on “Implementing Equitable and Inclusive Curriculum-to-Career Models.”